JetBrains/skiko/DEVELOPMENT.md

 When you add `-DskikoCompositeBuild=true`, Skiko from [sources](https://github.com/JetBrains/skiko/tree/master/skiko) is used (without this property the maven artifact is used).
 Every time you change sources, they are automatically applied when you run `runAwt runNative jsBrowserDevelopmentRun`.

-If the page in the browser is empty, try to reload it.
 ```bash
 ./gradlew publishAllSkikoJvmRuntimeToMavenLocal publishSkikoWasmRuntimePublicationToMavenLocal -p skiko -Pskiko.native.enabled=true -Pskiko.wasm.enabled=true &&\
 ./gradlew runAwt runNative jsBrowserDevelopmentRun -p samples/SkiaMultiplatformSample -Pskiko.native.enabled=true -Pskiko.wasm.enabled=true -DskikoCompositeBuild=true -Pskiko.version=0.0.0-SNAPSHOT